tevio/turbo-animate/README.md

 }
 ```

-When you have a third page, which doesn't contain a `header` element, the page transition performs normally as this method only applies when Turbolinks Animate can find a matching element on the new page.
+When you have a third page, which doesn't contain a `header` element, the page transition performs normally as this method only applies when Turbo Animate can find a matching element on the new page.

 **Important:** Unless you only use this data attribute for elements that can be distinguished by their HTML tag, you have to declare an id.

 ### Events

-Turbolinks Animate emits events that allow you to track the animation lifecycle.
-Turbolinks Animate fires events on the `document` object.
+Turbo Animate emits events that allow you to track the animation lifecycle.
+Turbo Animate fires events on the `document` object.

-* `turbolinks:animation-start` fires when an animation starts.
-The main Turbolinks Animate element can be accessed with `event.data.element`.
+* `turbo:animation-start` fires when an animation starts.
+The main Turbo Animate element can be accessed with `event.data.element`.
 Access the animation with `event.data.animation`.
 Access whether content appears or disappears with `event.data.disappearing`.

-* `turbolinks:animation-end` fires when an animation ends.
-The main Turbolinks Animate element can be accessed with `event.data.element`.
+* `turbo:animation-end` fires when an animation ends.
+The main Turbo Animate element can be accessed with `event.data.element`.
 Access whether content appeared or disappeared with `event.data.disappearing`.

 ---